That Hamilton Woman-1941

 Grade: B+

-Gook (2017) is an independent film drama starring and directed by the rising talent, Justin Chon.
+Gook (2017) is an independent film drama starring and directed by the rising talent Justin Chon.

-In fact, if I am being an honest critic, the film drags at times and is not wholly attention-grabbing, but the wrap-up is exceptionally done.
-The use of black and white filming and a poor, ethnic, Los Angeles set is winning for the film and proof that Chon is becoming someone to keep an eye on in the years to come.
+If I am being an honest critic, the film drags at times and is not wholly attention-grabbing, but the wrap-up is exceptionally done.

-The intensity and racial strife are in the air as the trial is reaching its controversial conclusion resulting in tumultuous riots across Los Angeles.
+The intensity and racial strife are in the air as the trial is reaching its controversial conclusion, resulting in tumultuous riots across Los Angeles.

-Two Korean American brothers, Eli (Chon) and Daniel (David So) attempt to keep their deceased father’s shoe store alive in a predominantly African American neighborhood.
+Two Korean American brothers, Eli (Chon) and Daniel (David So), attempt to keep their deceased father’s shoe store alive in a predominantly African American neighborhood.

 The highlight of Gook is a tremendous, humanistic element.

-The earnest and endearing relationship between Eli and Kamilla really shine through the ugliness of other components.
-Since the young girl comes from a broken home led by tyrannical older brother Keith, she has no father figure to speak of.
-To compensate for what she lacks she spends a great deal of time with the brothers helping out at the store.
+The earnest and endearing relationship between Eli and Kamilla really shines through the ugliness of other components.
+Since the young girl comes from a broken home led by her tyrannical older brother, Keith, she has no father figure to speak of.

 Another nice touch that Chon provides with his creation is an instance where the first scene is the same as the last scene- Kamilla doing a ceremonial dance amid the burning storefront.